-Step 8: Now for some extra effects, I chose to also adjust the Kerning or Spacing between the letters.
+Step 8: Now, I chose to adjust the Kerning or Spacing between the letters for some extra effects.
 This I did by changing the value of Kerning or character spacing option right below the Font size option.
 Change the value to 50.
 Here I would like to note that I had to change the font size again as I was satisfied with a new value while styling my text.

 - Style: Stroke Emboss

 - Depth: 220

 - Highlight Mode – Opacity: 35%

 Step 11: Hit the Contour option under Bevel and Emboss and set the following values.